|A tagged seahorse from the SOS website|

 available slots for the various programmes on their website.

-What is Sungai Pulai?
-The Sungai Pulai estuary "possibly the richest marine bio-diversity spot in Malaysia" and gazetted a Wetland of International Importance in 2003.
-The area may be impacted by plans to develop a massive petrochemical installation there.
-Sungai Pulai is one of the three Ramsar sites in Malaysia, that lies just across from Tuas.
-Thus reclamation at Tuas and plans for major developments at Tuas may also impact this huge wetland.
-Hopefully, greater awareness of Sungai Pulai will be raised among Singaporeans with plans to develop a cross-border tourist attraction involving Sungei Buloh Wetland Reserve and three Johor Ramsar sites of Sungai Pulai, Pulau Kukup and Tanjong Piai.
+The area is already going to be impacted by plans to develop a massive petrochemical installation there.
+Sungai Pulai is one of the three Ramsar sites in Malaysia, that lies just across from Tuas in Singapore.
+These wetlands are connect to Singapore wetlands and in fact, the Sungei Buloh Master Plan includes a study to develop a cross-border tourist attraction involving Sungei Buloh Wetland Reserve and three Johor Ramsar sites of Sungai Pulai, Pulau Kukup and Tanjong Piai.